jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

 (3) Any owner of a firearm or pistol who is required—may appeal under section 62 against the requirement, and that section shall apply accordingly with all necessary modifications.
   (a) by a notice under subsection (1) to ensure that a firearm or pistol is brought to a safe standard of repair and produced to a member of the Police within a period or by a date specified in the notice; or
-  (b) by a notice under subsection (2) to surrender a firearm or pistol to a member of the Police,— (4) Every owner of a firearm or pistol commits an offence and is liable on conviction to a fine not exceeding $500 who fails to comply with a notice given to him under subsection (2) in respect of that firearm or pistol.
+  (b) by a notice under subsection (2) to surrender a firearm or pistol to a member of the Police,— (4) An owner of a firearm or pistol commits an offence and is liable on conviction to imprisonment for a term not exceeding 6 months, or to a fine not exceeding $10,000, if the owner, without reasonable excuse, fails to comply with a notice given to them under subsection (2) in respect of that firearm or pistol.
 (5) Nothing in this section applies in respect of an antique firearm.

+## Part 9 — Miscellaneous provisions

 **Surrender or delivery of firearms, etc**

 ### 59A Surrender by licensed dealer of firearms, etc
-(1) A licensed dealer does not contravene section 10 if, on obtaining possession of any pistol, restricted weapon, or prohibited item from any person, the licensed dealer immediately surrenders the pistol, restricted weapon, or prohibited item to the nearest Arms Office for inspection and inquiries.
+(1) A licensed dealer does not contravene section 10 if, on obtaining possession of any of the following items from any person, the licensed dealer surrenders the item within 5 working days to the nearest Police station for inspection and inquiries:
+  (a) a pistol:
+  (b) a pistol carbine conversion kit:
+  (c) a restricted weapon:
+  (d) a prohibited item.
-(2) A licensed dealer does not contravene section 12 if the licensed dealer does not record the particulars of a firearm that is received by that dealer and, within 5 working days, surrenders it to the nearest Arms Office for inspection and inquiries.
+(2) A licensed dealer does not contravene section 12 if the licensed dealer does not record the particulars of any of the following items that is received by that dealer and, within 5 working days, surrenders the item to the nearest Police station for inspection and inquiries:
+  (a) a firearm:
+  (b) an airgun:
+  (c) a pistol:
+  (d) a pistol carbine conversion kit:
+  (e) a prohibited item:
+  (f) a restricted weapon.

 ### 59B Voluntary delivery to Police of firearms, etc
-(1) If any firearm, airgun, restricted weapon, prohibited item, or prohibited ammunition is delivered to the Police by a person who is not authorised to be in possession of it, it is affirmed that the Police have the discretion not to prosecute where the offence is considered to be one of possession only and there is no public interest in proceeding with the prosecution.
+(1) If any arms item or ammunition is delivered to the Police by a person who is not authorised to be in possession of the item or ammunition, it is affirmed that the Police have the discretion not to prosecute in any case where—
+  (a) the offence is considered to be one of possession only; and (b) there is no public interest in proceeding with the prosecution.
-(2) See also Schedule 1 (which contains amnesty provisions).
+(2) See also Parts 1 and 2 of Schedule 1 (which contain amnesty provisions).

 **Search and seizure of firearms**